kyma-project/addons/bundles/acc-testing-0.0.1/README.md

 ## Overview

-The `Testing` bundle is a simple bundle which contains a ConfigMap and a Deployment.
-It is a showcase on how to define a chart with minimal and full configuration.
+The `acc-testing` bundle is a simple bundle which contains a ConfigMap and a Deployment.
+It is created for Helm-Broker acceptance tests.

-## Details

-The bundle contains the following plans:
-- Minimal, a plan which is not bindable and contains only necessary parameters.
-- Full, which contains all possible parameters.

-Binding returns one value with the ConfigMap name.